Three Billion

 Butane is mainly shipped in cylinders for portable applications such as mobile heaters or for leisure activities such as boats, caravans and barbecues.
 Butane can also be used as a propellant, refrigerant or to fuel welding torches.

-Hundreds of millions of people currently use LPG and depend on it for thousands of applications, in commercial business, industry, transportation, farming, power generation, cooking, heating and for recreational purposes.
+Hundreds of millions of people currently use Liquid Gas and depend on it for thousands of applications, in commercial business, industry, transportation, farming, power generation, cooking, heating and for recreational purposes.

 Society

-With an immediate and global availability, environmental benefits, its natural co-product origin, transportation flexibility and diverse application, LPG plays a pivotal role in the transition towards a more secure, sustainable and competitive energy model.
+With an immediate and global availability, environmental benefits, its natural co-product origin, transportation flexibility and diverse application, Liquid Gas plays a pivotal role in the transition towards a more secure, sustainable and competitive energy model.